Srivijayaraghav-S/Srivijayaraghav-S/README.md

 - 👋 Hi, I’m @Srivijayaraghav-S
-- 👀 I’m interested in coding and web development.
+- 👀 I’m a coding enthusiast interested in web development and machine learning.
-- 🌱 I’m currently learning Python, R, C/C++, HTML and CSS.
+- 🌱 I’m am familiar with Python, R, C/C++, HTML, CSS and JavaScript.

 <!---
 Srivijayaraghav-S/Srivijayaraghav-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.